 Then, once you’ve got your daily energy needs, you can build your macro goals accordingly.

 Step 2.
 Carb Needs

-According to research, a carb intake less than 20 to 50 grams per day is sufficient to promote ketosis in most people—but the amount you actually need can vary from one person to the next (13).
+Research suggests a carb intake less than 20 to 50 grams per day is sufficient to promote ketosis in most people—but the exact amount you need can vary (1).

-For a general rule of thumb, choosing a carb intake of 20 to 25 grams per day is usually a good starting place.
-However, if you find you are having trouble sticking to that low an intake of carbs, you can start a little higher, at 50 grams.
+Thus, a carb intake of 20 to 25 grams per day is a good starting place.
+However, if you find you are having trouble sticking to that amount you can start a little higher, at 50 grams.

-It is also good practice to use your total calorie intake as a gauge.
-If you are at a lower calorie range—less than 2,000 calories a day—20 grams would be adequate for reaching 5% of your calories from carbs.
-But If you are at a higher calorie range, you may need slightly more carbs.
+Carbs provide roughly four calories per gram.
+So, if you are at a lower calorie range—less than 2,000 calories a day—20 grams would be adequate for reaching 5% of your calories from carbs.
+If you are at a higher calorie range, you may need slightly more.

 - Calorie range <2,000 calories/day: 20 grams of carbs a day or less

 - Calorie range 2,000 to 2,500 calories/day: 25 to 30 grams of carbs a day or less

 - Calorie range >2,500 to 3,000 calories/day: 30 to 35 grams of carbs a day or less

 - Calorie range >3,000 calories/day: 35 to 50 grams of carbs a day or less